Asian Pulled Pork Sliders – Slow Cooker Recipe

 Pulled Pork + Korean BBQ Sauce Directions

 • Whisk together the marinade ingredients until well combined.
 Rub the pork with the marinade.
-Cover and refrigerate for at least 4 hours, or overnight.
+Cover and refrigerate for at least 30 minutes, up to overnight.
 Discard the excess marinade and place the pork into the slow cooker.

 • To make the Korean BBQ Sauce, heat the olive oil in a skillet over medium high heat.
 Cook the shallots until soft.
 Whisk in the chicken stock, ketchup, honey, soy sauce, and give spice powder.
 Cook until the sauce begins to thicken and reduce.
 Remove from the heat and add the vinegar and sesame oil.

 • Pour the sauce over the pork, and cover.
-Cook on low for 8 hours.
+Cook on low for 6 hours (or 4 hours on HIGH).
 Using two forks, pull the pork apart.

 Notes